fmorriso/CodeHS-AutoGrader-Example/README.md

 ```

 ## What Mother (CodeHS) Never Told You About Customizing Java Autograders
 1. There are multiple `main` programs.
-Ignore the one in _ConsoleProgram.java_.
+Ignore the one in ConsoleProgram.java.
+1. Most of your work will be performed in `grader.java`.
+   1. They ues far too many "magic strings"that have to repeat in several places instead of well chosen variable names.
+This make is extremely difficult to change the name of the existing tests or add new ones.
+1. If all possible, try to develop a local stand-alone test harness on your own laptop, but make sure you download the extra JAR file to support the `